Campaign against Climate Change: Suboptimal

 The Campaign against Climate Change is a UK organisation that campaigns for urgent and radical action against climate change.

-Its messaging is assessed here by a checklist for climate realism or denial of climate implications.
+Its messaging is assessed here by a checklist for consistency with the IPCC regarding climate action.

 The findings are that its messaging is generally in line with the climate science and what the IPCC says needs to be done.

-Its messaging is assessed here by a checklist for climate realism or denial of climate implications.
+Its messaging is assessed here by a checklist for consistency with the IPCC regarding climate action.

 The findings are that its messaging is generally in line with the climate science and what the IPCC says needs to be done.